BibTeX and CFF

 BibTeX entry

-as required on CFF, so it is not parsed to avoid validation errors.
+as required on CFF, so it is ignored to

 @manual{manual-full,